NBISweden/GUESSmyLT/paper/paper.md

 # Acknowledgements

-We acknowledge the NBIS development team for their inputs.
+We acknowledge Istvan Albert, Bengt Sennblad and the NBIS development team for their inputs.

 # References